All Episodes

 We had this other woman who was a Bosnian war survivor that we put on the program a lot of times.

-These women are all furious, these women all want apologies.
+These women all want apologies.

-But yet where's the reporting by the New York Times on, let's see, Paula Jones, who claims that that Bill Clinton pulled down his pants and exposed himself, and that Kathleen Willie, when she went to see Bill Clinton in the Oval Office, was groped and grabbed and touched and fondled against her will and threatened thereafter.
+But yet where's the reporting by the New York Times on, let's see, Paula Jones, who claims that Bill Clinton pulled down his pants and exposed himself, and that Kathleen Willey, when she went to see Bill Clinton in the Oval Office, was groped and grabbed and touched and fondled against her will and threatened thereafter.

-Uh and the case of Juanita Broderick, where's the New York Times coverage of that?
+And the case of Juanita Broderick, where's the New York Times coverage of that?

 That's the allegation that was made by Juanita Broderick.

-We've interviewed her a number of times now.
+We've interviewed her a number of times now, and she has told her story.

 I have looked her in the eye.